Clubs (Academic & Special Interest)

 Norwich Shooting Association (NSA) (SI)

-The Club Shooting Team is comprised of students from all shooting disciplines and abilities, from those who have never shot a firearm before to those can complete at the highest levels in their chosen events.
-The team currently has a wide variety of fire arms and is always working to find new and different ways to compete.
-The team shoots at a fifty foot indoor range located 5 miles from the University.
+The Club Shooting Team is comprised of students from all shooting disciplines and abilities, from those who have never shot a firearm before to those who can complete at the highest levels in their chosen events.
+The team currently has a wide variety of firearms and is always working to find new and different ways to compete.
+The team shoots at a fifty-foot indoor range located 5 miles from the University.

 Norwich University Construction Engineering Management (NUCEM) (SI)